pyjarrett/cxxlox/README.md

 simple resizable array type instead of using `std::vector`.
 It also means using C-style tagged unions instead of `std::variant`.

-I have never written the bytecode interpreter before, so I'm doing it as close to the book in a more type-safe C++ way, and then refactoring into more idiomatic C++ as I go.
-This won't ever be a production bytecode interpreter, but it should eventually show my C++ version of how the book does things.
+I have never written a bytecode VM before, so I'm doing it as close to the book in a more type-safe C++ way, and then refactoring into more idiomatic C++ as I go.
+This won't ever be a production bytecode VM, but it should eventually show my C++ version of how the book does things.